xBFreEnergy/xBFreE/docs/getting-started/getting-started.md

 [Google group](https://groups.google.com/x/xbfree) or the [issues](https://github.com/xBFreEnergy/xBFreE/issues)
 section to find out about specific cases and others.

-If you have any question, doubt, suggestion or want to discuss any particular subject, please, consider open a new [discussion](https://github.com/xBFreEnergy/xBFreE/discussions)
+If you have any question, doubt, suggestion or want to discuss any particular subject, please consider opening a new [discussion](https://github.com/xBFreEnergy/xBFreE/discussions)

 ## Follow **xBFreE**